• Skip to primary navigation

 Pollux Habibie Meisterstadt is another “mega-superblock” with multiple towers on one block of land.
 There are 10 buildings of similar size and design and one signature tower with a planned height of 100 floors.

 Meisterstadt is in Batam Center, and the first four buildings in the front row have been completed.
-Meisterstadt is on a hill, so it stands from a distance.
+Meisterstadt is on a hill, so it stands out from a distance.
 I first saw this when arriving by ferry at the Batam Center ferry terminal.

 I got a taxi back to the ferry terminal on another day so I could see if I could walk to Meisterstadt.
 Batam Center is a hard place to walk around, so it doesn’t surprise me that Nagoya is a preferred area.
 Batam wants to be the new Singapore, but they are making the same urban planning mistakes as new America.

 I arrived at Meisterstadt to see a gated entrance into the shophouse street in front of the towers.
 I have written before about building better new cities in Southeast Asia, and one of my pet peeves is these developments that are separated from the city street grid.
-Developments that build multiple identical towers also a bad design practice in my view.
+Developments that build multiple identical towers are also a bad design practice in my view.

 Behind the completed towers is a greenfield area that is reserved for the next two rows of towers and the signature tower.